 Patient Animation of How DBS Works for Epilepsy

 DBS Therapy for Epilepsy carefully delivers controlled electrical stimulation directly to the specific areas in your brain involved with seizures through a small implanted device similar to a cardiac pacemaker.
 A small neurostimulator is surgically placed under the skin in the chest or abdomen to deliver therapy.
-The device sends electrical pulses through thin, insulated wires called leads that are placed in a specific area of your brain where seizures occur.
+The device sends electrical pulses through thin, insulated wires called leads that are placed in a specific area of your brain.

 If DBS therapy is ineffective or not tolerated, the DBS system can be turned off or surgically removed from your body.
 If you experience side effects — such as a tingling sensation at the implant site — it typically can be resolved with adjustments in device programming.